pokt-network/governance/Ops/dao_launch_roadmap.md

 ### Steps / Available Actions:
  * Pocket Network Foundation will configure a new Aragon organization, replacing the Aragon Approvals app (centralized moderation) with the Aragon Agreements app (decentralized moderation), then copy the token distribution over
- * Using the Agreements app, the Legislature will be able to challenge each other’s actions and take a more active role in enforcing the Constitution
+ * Using the Agreements app, the Council will be able to challenge each other’s actions and take a more active role in enforcing the Constitution

 ## 8: Re-evaluating the Champion System